 Step 2: Calculate Your Down Payment

-Minimum down payment rules under RBI guidelines:
+Minimum down payment rules under RBI guidelines run like this:

 - Property value up to Rs 30 lakh: minimum 10% down (90% LTV)